Flo-Slv/Flo-Slv/README.md

 I'm a web developer in React JS, GraphQL and Node.js.

-I am currently learning Lua which a super language to make Neovim plugins !
+I am currently learning Lua which is a super language to make Neovim plugins !

 I also learning Rust 1 to 2h a day on stream !